Louis1351/Simple-Localizer-Tool-Package/README.md

 # Simple-Localizer-tool
  A simple and easy edit tool for the Text/Sprite/Audio localization. (using google api to translate)<br>
- Can create mutiple CSV files for each language in the Resource folder.
+ Can create mutiple CSV files for each language in the Resource folder.<br>
  The assets are currently load from an Asset Bundle.

 # Table of contents